Learning & Support

 Our central aim is to help you access the most appropriate programme of study for you and then to support you through those courses, enabling you to achieve a successful outcome at the end of your two years.

-AS courses will be available in Psychology, Core Maths and the Extended Project Award as additional subjects which you may wish to opt for, taken alongside A Level programmes in the first year.
+The Extended Project Award will be available as an additional subject which you may wish to opt for, taken alongside A Level programmes in the first year.

-Students failing to achieve a C grade in their GCSE English or Maths courses will be required to follow a GCSE re-sit course.
+Students failing to achieve a 4 grade in their GCSE English or Maths courses will be required to follow a GCSE re-sit course.

 All students will attend a tutorial programme aimed at developing your study and work-related learning skills.
 You will also have timetabled study periods to support your learning and make up your required number of supervised hours.

 Beyond your academic studies there are a wide range of activities which you can participate in.
-This year we are offering clubs groups and societies in: Running; Current Affairs / Model United Nations; Cookery; Bridge; Duke of Edinburgh; Mooting; Choir; Creative Writing; Book Club; Enterprise and Initiative; Community Volunteering; Student Eye Magazine; Musical Society; Dodge Ball; Cycling; Craft; Gym and Swim; and Amnesty.
-Year 12 students are also encouraged to volunteer to serve on one of the three Senate Committees – Wellbeing and Learning; Social Events; and Charities.
+This year we are offering clubs groups and societies in: Running; Current Affairs / Model United Nations; Duke of Edinburgh; Mooting; Choir; Creative Writing; Book Club; Enterprise and Initiative; Community Volunteering; Student Eye Magazine; Musical Society; and Amnesty.
+Year 12 students are also encouraged to volunteer to serve on one of the three Senate Committees – Wellbeing and Learning; Community; and Charities.
 We strongly urge you to join one or more of these groups to widen your experience, meet new people and develop your skills.

 Support & Guidance